srosanba/shane24/README.md

   a.
 LaTeX-based.
 1. Examination/Visualization of Data Domains used at Rho
   a.
 If this is what I think it is, we want to generate sets of plots for various data domains: AE plots, Lab plots, PK plots, etc.
   b.
 Exactly what form this takes is unclear: a concepts paper with pretty picture, sets of code for each data domain, other?
+  c.
+JW says that actually: there is a data set, with lots of metadata from red sector studies (including column names and file names i think) to play with. from that, i can imagine visualizations of the meta data (this chart shows the most common naming convention for race) but i don’t think we’d want many charts of the actual data - this isn’t a meta analysis.
+No “this is how race was distributed across 12 studies”. (actually this might be a metadata meta analysis - a meta meta analysis)
 1. SAS version of network diagrams
   a.
 Investigate SAS VA implementation.
 1. Evaluation of our graphics accessibility per NIH guidelines